 If your sales and marketing team didn’t get it right in all three cases, it’s time to more clearly define your ideal target market.

-Is Your Target Market Limiting You?
+Tips for Choosing Your Target Market

 Your target market isn’t designed to limit what you sell or who you sell to.
 It’s designed to help you get very focused in your sales, marketing, and service delivery.
 Here are four additional tips.

 - Your target market does have to fit your solutions and the needs your solutions address.
 Whatever target market you choose, it has to align with the value you are selling and your differentiation.